franciscop/fetch/readme.md

 - Automatic `JSON.stringify()` and `Content-Type: 'application/json'` for plain objects.
 - Await/Async Promise interface works as you know and love.
 - Better error handling. `>= 400 and <= 100` will _reject_ the promise with an error instance.
 Can be caught as normal with `.catch()` or `try {} catch (error) {}`.
-- Advanced [promises interface](https://github.com/franciscop/swear) so you can concatenate operations easily.
+- Advanced [promises interface](https://github.com/franciscop/swear) so you can chain operations easily.
 - Import with the shorthand for tighter syntax. `import { get, post } from 'fch';`.